nelkemboi/dsc-phase-3-project-v2-3/README.md

 - In average there almost same number of people getting international plan from the most international calls and from the ones who do not make oftenly.

 ![awesome4](images/intl%20plan%202.png)
+- There is more customers loyalty by Voice mail plan subscribers due to lower churn rate
+* Customers have higher rate of churn and higher probabiliy to swich from Seriatel in terms of international plan.
+* This shows that customers are more happy with voice mail than international plan.

+![awesome5](images/output.png)
 - There is strong relationship betwen calls and loyalty as most people making the calls are loyal to Syriatel company
 - This shows that there is lower probalility of switching among customers.

-![awesome5](images/output.png)

 ## Modelling
 Here we build three models used for predicting customer churn in Seriatel company.
 The three models are